RyanDaDeng/laravel-google-recaptcha-v3/README.md

 [![Build][ico-build]][link-build]
 [![StyleCI][ico-styleci]][link-styleci]

-## Update: Vue component is ready for production usage.
+## Update: Vue component is ready for production use.
 Please upgrade package version : ~2.2.0

 I guarantee that bugs, issues, features and changes will be responded in 48 hours.